 In a move surprising some in the industry, the Fox-owned stations have purchased the long-running syndicated strip Extra beginning in September 2019, leaving its longtime home at the NBC O&Os.

-Warner Bros. struck a deal with Fox to carry the show in the nation’s largest markets, including New York, Los Angeles, Philadelphia, Dallas, San Francisco, Orlando (where the show currently doesn’t have an affiliate), and Charlotte (where the show is moving from its 2:30 a.m. graveyard slot at CW affiliate WCCB.)
+Warner Bros. struck a deal with Fox to carry the show in the nation’s largest markets, including New York, Los Angeles, Philadelphia, Dallas, San Francisco, Orlando and Charlotte – the latter two currently in graveyard slots on CW affiliates.
 This gives Extra ten Fox-owned stations in its lineup.

 In Chicago, Fox-owned WFLD already airs Extra weekdays at 3 p.m. and 11:30 p.m.
 WFLD acquired the rights in 2016 after longtime rights holder WMAQ-TV dropped the show from its 4 p.m. time period for local news expansion.
 Extra also airs on Fox’s Washington D.C. duopoly and WJBK Detroit.